 Gimmick rallies can be held with any number of participants, ranging from a handful to over 150 cars at Parade.
 Because Gimmick Rallies are not a Porsche "performance event," it is typical to allow members to participate with other vehicles.
 (Parade entrants can bring their families in their tow vehicle or rental car.)
 Local Regions are also generally flexible, as long as there is a seat belt for every person in the car.
-Some Regions (and the Parade) have separate categories for 2 entrant vehicles, and 2 plus ("family & friends"), since the more people and eyes in the car, the more likely you are to find all the clues or succeed.
+Some Regions (and the Parade) have separate categories for 2 entrant vehicles, and 2 plus ("family & friends"), since the more people and eyes in the car, the more likely you are to find all the clues or succeed instructions and read/answer gimmick questions simultaneously.

-Safety is the most important consideration when planning and running a Gimmick Rally.
-Safe Gimmick Rallies require a driver and navigator in each car, as it can be dangerous to drive, read route instructions and read/answer gimmick questions simultaneously.
 The driver must be licensed (over 18) and it is suggested the navigator be 16 years of age or older.
 Passengers may be any age.
 All proper releases and waivers must be completed before the rally start.
-(See pages 84-86, 128-132; also Event Guidelines-Rally above.)
+(See pages 87-89, 140-144; also Event Minimum Standards- Rally above.)

+Safety is the most important consideration when planning and running a Gimmick Rally.
+Safe Gimmick Rallies require a driver and navigator in each car, as it can be dangerous to drive, read route